 Building a Script with Business Hours and After Hours Call Handling

-In this tutorial, we'll be:
+In this article we'll discuss:

 Before we begin, you'll need to create a business hours set.
 This will help tell the script what to do depending on the hours you've configured.
-If you want to

-Using a Business Hours Set in your Greeting
+Using a Business Hours Set in Your Greeting

-Once you have created your Business Hours Set, you'll be able to add it into your script.
+Once you have created your business hours set, you'll be able to add it into your script.
 This first option will allow us to tell the callers that the office is closed without changing the overall flow of the script.
 Essentially, we will let callers know the office is closed, but we will still handle calls as normal.

 - Lunch Greeting: Once activated, the Lunch Greeting will show instead of your After Hours greeting on calls received during your Closed Between times.

-- Holiday Greeting: Once activated, the Holiday Greeting will show instead of your After Hours greeting on calls received during any Holidays you’ve associated with your Business Hours.
+- Holiday Greeting: Once activated, the Holiday Greeting will show instead of your After Hours greeting on calls received during any holidays you’ve associated with your business hours.

 Creating a Workflow (Date Time) Block